The Gully Restoration Programme is a partnership between Hamilton City Council and the community. The aim of this popular programme is to

 The Gully Restoration Programme has a database of interested gully owners and enthusiasts which keeps them up to date with what is happening to support gully restoration, through regular Newsletters or see What's On for information on workshops, lectures, field trips.

-The programme also supports other initiatives that will provide the necessary resources for gully restoration, such as the provision of native plants.
+The programme also supports other initiatives that will provide the necessary resources for gully restoration, such as the provision of native plants for planting on council land (see Plants for Gullies).